urob/zmk-config/zmk-nodefree-config/README.md

 * `binding`: the binding triggered by the combo (this can be any stock or previously defined behavior)
 * `keypos`: a list of 2 or more key positions that trigger the combo (e.g., `12 13`).
 Note that the mapping from key positions to keys depends on your keyboard.
-To facilitate the combo set-up and increase portability, this repository provides shortcuts for a number of popular keyboard.
+To facilitate the combo set-up and increase portability, this repository provides shortcuts for some popular keyboards.
   See [below](#key-position-shortcuts) on how to use them.
-* `layers`: a list of layers for which the combo is active (e.g., `0` for only the default layer).
+* `layers`: a list of layers for which the combo is active (e.g., `0 1` for the first two layers).
 If set to `ALL` the combo is active on all layers.

 By default, the timeout for combos created with `ZMK_COMBO` is 30ms.
 If `COMBO_TERM` is set prior to calling `ZMK_COMBO`, the value of `COMBO_TERM` is used instead.
 Note: while